tmtk75/electron-with-vite-remix/README.md

 # README
 A boilerplate for Electron + Vite + React Router v7 (framework mode).
-You can use Electron’s API within `loader` and `action`.
+You can use electron API through TRPC.

-No SSR version is available at a branch, [no-ssr](https://github.com/tmtk75/electron-with-vite-remix/tree/no-ssr).
+SSR version is on the [main branch](https://github.com/tmtk75/electron-with-vite-remix/).

 ## Getting Started